“The went on the school bus but returned in the ambulance”.

 144 families lost their loved ones.
 Political parties and Armed Forces were united.
 They lifted the ban on capital punishment.
 They started the national action plan.
 Security measures were made possible in each and every school.
 Operation Zarb-e-Azb was made more effective.
 This attack united the whole nation.

 Here I would like to tell some emotional things shared by the relatives of the martyrs

 Dad of a martyr says that he was saying his son from many days to wear the school coat.
-On that day, we wore the school coat and never came back.
+On that day, we wear the school coat and never came back.

-Brother of a martyr said that while going to school on that day his younger was saying that we’ll meet at that location during the break but he didn’t came.
+Brother of a martyr said that while going to school on that day his younger was saying that we’ll meet at that location during the break but he didn’t come.

 As the motto of Army Public School states “I shall rise and shine“.
 The school reopened after an extended winter vacation and the Chief of Army Staff General Raheel Sharif was there on the very first day at school to encourage the students of Army Public School Peshawar.
 All of them sung the national anthem and raised the chants of ‘PAKISTAN ZINDABAD‘ loudly and replied to the terrorists that this nation is not afraid of anyone.

 بڑا دشمن بنا پھرتا ہے جو بچوں سے لڑتا ہے۔

 December is back on the calendar and the news came in the first week of this month that terrorist involved in this attack are hanged in Kohat.